modera/ModeraActivityLoggerBundle/README.md

     // will yield "MyCompany\SecurityBundle\Entity\User"
     echo get_class($property->getValue());

+## Twig integration

+The bundle also provides integration with Twig that allow you to fetch configuration properties' values from your template.
+For this you will want to use `modera_config_value` function:

+    {{ modera_config_value("my_property_name") }}

+This will print value for "my_property_name" configuration property.
+By default if no given configuration property is found then exception is thrown but you can change this behaviour by passing FALSE as second argument to the function and in this case NULL be returned instead of throwing an exception.

 ## Handlers

 By default the bundle is capable of storing these types of values: